seanbreckenridge/wait-for-internet/README.md

 Can also be used in situations to verify you have internet before calling some other command:

+`wait-for-internet && xdotool search --class "Firefox" key --window %@ "ctrl+r"` (refresh firefox after you have internet)

 `wait-for-internet && sudo apt update && sudo apt upgrade`

-`wait-for-internet && pip3 install <something>`

 `wait-for-internet && speedtest-cli`

 `wait-for-internet && ssh <somewhere>`

+`wait-for-internet && fg` (resume some suspended task that requires internet)